Saadelamali/bumper-docs/bumper.md

 Its easy to setup your server, all you have to do is run `/setup` and you'll see a list of slash commands.
 If you cannot see the commands, re-add Bumper with this [LINK](https://discord.com/oauth2/authorize?client_id=908043115649187880&scope=bot%20applications.commands&permissions=137439308944&redirect_uri=https%3A%2F%2Fdiscord.gg%2FZYKtHS6anN&response_type=code)
 ## Setup commands
 `/Setup Channel`
- - Sets your bump channel, this allows the bot to send your/other server's advertisement aka ads `/Setup Invite`
+ <lu> Sets your bump channel, this allows the bot to send your/other server's advertisement aka ads</lu>
+ `/Setup Invite`
  -  Sets your server invite, this allows users to join your server `/Setup Description`